RoboSparrow/xapi-server-report/readme.md

  * memory usage
  * cpu usage

-The report is stored as an xapi result extension within `statement.result` property
+The report is stored as an xapi result extension within `statement.result` property.

 ```javascript
 //...